Jewels of the Mediterranean

 10/05/2019 Malta (BLD)

 After breakfast we visit Mdina, the old capital of Malta located in the central part of the island.
 This ancient walled settlement has spectacular views of the countryside from its bastions.
 After lunch we visit Rabat, a village next to Mdina, where we enjoy a short walk around the narrow winding roads leading to St Paul’s catacombs and the grotto.
-After exploring the catacombs we return to our hotel.
+We also visit the cities of Vittoriosa, Cospicua and Senglea.
+Here we discover the narrow shady streets that make this historic area unique.

 11/05/2019 Malta – Pozzallo – Taormina (LD)